Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Iowa State Stats and Trends

-- In Iowa State's six games this year, it has three wins against the spread.
+- In Iowa State's six games this season, it has three wins against the spread.

 - This season, the Cyclones have two against the spread wins in three games as a favorite of 7 points or more.

-- Iowa State's games this year have hit the over on three of five set point totals (60%).
+- Iowa State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- When Iowa State records more than 19.5 points, it is 3-1 against the spread and 3-1 overall.
+- Iowa State is 3-1 against the spread and 3-1 overall this season when the team puts up more than 19.5 points.

-- In games that Iowa State totals over 307.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- Iowa State is 3-2 against the spread and 4-2 overall when the team picks up more than 307.2 yards.

-- This year, the Cyclones have six turnovers, two fewer than the Cowboys have takeaways (8).
+- The Cyclones have turned the ball over six times this season, two fewer than the Cowboys have forced (8).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.